jugglinmike/command-the-command-line/src/material/01-intro/04-vagrant/index.md

 ???

 The command `vagrant ssh` will initiate an SSH connection to the "guest" environment.
-For this course (and because there are no security concerns), there's no need to worry about user names, passwords, or keys.
+Because there are no security concerns for this environment, there's no need to worry about user names, passwords, or keys.

 ---